maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that prints all the groups the current user is part of.

     id -Gn
-cript that changes the owner of the file `hello` to the user `betty`
+Script that changes the owner of the file `hello` to the user `betty`

     chown betty hello

+Script that creates an empty file called `hello`

+    touch hello